ca-carr/smart_contracts/2024/seminar_3.md

 Rather than do this from scratch, we are going to follow a template.
 We can use OpenZeppelin for the templates: https://docs.openzeppelin.com/contracts/5.x/wizard

-We are going to use the contract wizard, here is some code we have made earlier
+We are going to use the contract wizard, here is some code we have made earlier, do not copy this code, rather use the one from the Wizard from Openzeppelin.
+Remember to come up with a unique name for your token.
 ```sol
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.20;